 How long should I swish with the Brushing Rinse for before I brush?

-There is not a hard set required swishing time, but on average you should swish for about 30 seconds.
+There is not a hard set required swishing time, but on average you should swish for 30-60 seconds.
 If you are running short on time, you can do it for about 10-15 seconds.
 If you have more time or an acute oral issue that you are trying to target, you could swish for a minute or so.

 How do I keep the Brushing Rinse from dribbling out of my mouth as I’m trying to brush?